TEMPE, Ariz. In DePaul, Arizona State met the most athletic team it has played this season, and it did not go well.

 DePaul (7-3) went on 17-6 and 15-5 runs later in the first half to take control and win its fifth straight game.
-The Blue Demons led by 14 in the first half and as much as 22 in the second.
+The Blue Demons led by 14 in the first half and as many as 22 in the second.

 At the end of the press, I dont know that we attacked when we could have.
-Then we got caught in no mans land and settled, ASU coach Sendek said.
+Then we got caught in no mans land and settled, ASU coach Herb Sendek said.

 Clahar and springy 6-4 Brandon Young led the way.
 Clahar, a 5-foot-11 senior, had a season-high 14 points.
 Young led DePaul with 18 points and became the 11th player in school history with 1,000 points and 300 assists while scoring in double figures for the 14th consecutive game.
 He also had nine assists.